atelierspierrot/atelierspierrot/Git-Repository.md

 All our repositories follows an architecture like:

--   **branch "master"**: this is the master stable actual version of the package ; it does NOT include the documentation (*if so*) and is the branch used by "Packagist"
+-   **branch "master"**: this is the master stable actual version of the package ; it does NOT include the documentation (*if so*) and is the branch used by "Packagist" ;
--   **branch "dev"**: this is the development branch of the package ; it can be quite ahead from the "master" one by some commits not yet merged in "master" and DOES include the documentation ; in some cases, it also includes some "build" stuff.
+-   **branch "dev"**: this is the mirror of the "matser" branch for developments ; it can be quite ahead from the "master" one by some commits not yet merged in "master" (*but with tested evolutions*) and DOES include the documentation ; in some cases, it also includes some "build" stuff ;
+-   **branch "wip"**: this is the development branch of the package ; it may be ahead from the "master" branch by some commits not yet merged in "master" because not yet tested ;
+    this is the real work-in-progress and may NOT be used in your projects.

 Open-Source & Community